 Research tools.
 8 Web Browser Shortcuts You Should Be Using.
 OKR.
 Voice of Literacy.
 Using a Modeling Language for Supporting University Students' Orienting Activity when Studying Research Methods.
 The teaching of research methods in higher education has been criticized for the insufficient connection to students’ own research problems (Benson & Blackman 2003; Edwards & Thatcher 2004), and often research methods are not integrated in the overall research process.

 In addition, the complexity of research methods highlights difficulties in their understanding.
 University teachers in the field of social and behavioural sciences are nowadays challenged to train “research experts” who are able to incorporate both qualitative and quantitative methods and approaches in their research projects (Tashakkori & Teddlie 2003).
 This highlights the need of training in qualitative research methods for psychologists and other practitioners (e.g., in the UK, see Forrester & Koutsopoulou 2008).
+There is also a growing interest in the efficient ways of teaching these methods in higher education (Hansen & Rapley 2008; Navarro 2005).
+Theoretical Background The aims of the study Method Participants.

-“We want students thinking about their thinking,” said Leslie Maniotes a teacher effectiveness coach in the Denver Public Schools and one of the authors of Guided Inquiry: Learning in the 21st Century.
-A good example is a long term research project.
+Journal of Information Literacy.
+5 Tools to Help Students Learn How to Learn.
 Carol Kuhlthau.
 In the first stage, initiation, a person becomes aware of a gap in knowledge or a lack of understanding, where feelings of uncertainty and apprehension are common.

 At this point,the task is merely to recognize a need for information.
 Thoughts center on contemplating the problem, comprehending the task, and relating the problem to prior experience and personal knowledge.
 Actions frequently involve discussing possible avenues of approach or topics to pursue.
 In the second stage, selection, the task is to identify and select the general topic to be investigated and the approach to be pursued.
 Feelings of uncertainty often give way to optimism after the selection as been made and there is a readiness to begin the search.
 The third stage is Exploration characterized by feelings of confusion, uncertainty, and doubt which frequently increase during this time.
 The ISP presents information seeking as a process of construction influenced by George Kelly’s personal construct theory (2).
 2. 3.
 4.

 Less proficient IL skills.
 College & Research Libraries.
 Big6 information literacy.
 The Big6 research model.
 FINDS Research Model.
 TRAILS: Tool for Real-time Assessment of Information Literacy Skills.
 Information literacy standards for teachers.
 Critical thinking skills.
 Medline searching.
 Writing process.
 Library Instruction Round Table (LIRT) Characteristics of Programs of Information Literacy that Illustrate Best Practices: A Guideline.